327241

 Universal Display Inventory Days Outstanding

-This quarter, Universal Display's DIO came in at 444, which is 84 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.
+This quarter, Universal Display's DIO came in at 426, which is 61 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Universal Display's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 77.2% in Q4, down 3.4 percentage points year on year.
+Universal Display's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 77.6% in Q1, up 4.8 percentage points year on year.

 Universal Display Gross Margin (GAAP)

-Gross margins have been trending down over the last year, averaging 75.2%.
-However, Universal Display's elite margins are some of the best in the semiconductor industry, driven by strong pricing power from its differentiated, value-add products.
+Gross margins have been relatively stable over the last year, averaging 76%.
+Universal Display's gross margins are some of the best in the semiconductor peer group, driven by strong pricing power from its differentiated, value-add products.

 Profitability

-Universal Display reported an operating margin of 50.7% in Q4, up 1.6 percentage points year on year.
+Universal Display reported an operating margin of 47.6% in Q1, up 12.8 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Universal Display Adjusted Operating Margin